How to get from Oaxaca to Mexico City

 Going to...

-2 ways to get from Oaxaca to Mexico City
+What are the 3 ways to travel from Oaxaca to Mexico City?

 Oaxaca to Mexico City by Bus